-Katie sits on the Executive Committee as Volunteer Coordinator, chairing the Volunteer Committee.
+Katie sits on the Executive Committee as lead of the Pipelines Campaign.
 Katie is currently working on a Masters of Education at OISE and works as an outdoor environmental educator at Toronto's High Park.

 Katie's environmental heroes are Vanessa and Lindsay Gray, sisters and Aamjiwnaang band members (also known as Sarnia's chemical valley) who are youth organizers educating about environmental injustice for Indigenous people.
 They co-founded ASAP (Aamjiwnaang + Sarnia Against Pipelines) which campaigns against Enbridge's Line 9 pipeline.
 To engage and educate others about the impact that pipelines have on Aamjiwnaang, the sisters co-organize an annual conference in the community.
 Last year, the highlight of the conference was a 'Toxic Tour' where people could see the severity of local pollution caused by the refineries.
 Katie is also inspired by Naomi Klein, James Hansen, and Philippines climate negotiator Naderev “Yeb” Saño for his hunger strike at COP19.

 Communications Coordinator - Roger Boyd, oversees communications to supporters.

 - Maintain the Toronto350.org social media presence (Facebook, Twitter, etc)

 - Manage email blasts to our mailing list